Back to Show

 Episode 305

-As young Americans grapple with complex social issues, many turn to poetry to grasp the world around them.
-Nyla Melvin’s A GUNSHOT’S CRY weaves spoken word with found footage to evoke visceral perspectives on gun fatalities.
-Lilian Lugo (GRASPING AT STARS) explores the contours of memory through visual metaphor and Marley Kaiser (IN WATER) brings his camera underwater to process coming of age.
+As young Americans grapple with complex issues, many turn to poetry to grasp the world around them.
+Nyla Melvin’s A GUNSHOT’S CRY weaves spoken word with found footage to evoke visceral perspectives on gun violence.
+Lilian Lugo (GRASPING AT STARS) explores memory through visual metaphor and teacher Eva Brzeski (FELLOW AMERICAN) addresses polarization in the U.S. through intimate portraiture.

 Support Provided By